cisco-open/BLAZE/README.md

 &nbsp;&nbsp;

+Note:
-A few heads up, there are **several edge-cases** that are currently being ironed out!
+- There are **several edge-cases** that are currently being ironed out!
 - If something stops working, try restarting the dashboard and navigating to that page from fresh
 - Make sure to **check the outputs of cmd** (helpful debugging info that might not be shown on the Dash)
+- BLAZE has been developed and tested on Python 3.9 (Python 3.11 and above don't support a few libraries)

 &nbsp;&nbsp;